Our Dhamma School

 (Heathrow – Middlesex, Aylesbury – Buckinghamshire & Online)

-Our Dhamma Schools’ main purpose is to educate the younger Sri Lankan generation in Buddhism, Sinhala Language, and Sri Lankan culture.
+Our Dhamma Schools’ primary purpose is to educate the younger Sri Lankan generation in Buddhism, Sinhala Language, and Sri Lankan culture.
 Venerable Wanduramba Kassapa Thero started our Heathrow Dhamma School in 2012 with just eight children.
-At present, in total, we have more than a hundred students enrolled in our Dhamma Schools.
+At present, we have more than a hundred students enrolled in our Dhamma Schools.

 In January 2022, we opened our second Dhamma School in Aylesbury.
 In addition to our Dhamma Schools in Heathrow and Aylesbury, we also have an Online Dhamma School for children who cannot attend our two Dhamma Schools.